m-soro/Project_2/README.md

 - Another challenge is that each day's forecast is divided into three objects.
 I had a bit of challenge extracting this data.
 I used multiple return statements and drilled down in each object nest then use Object.keys(myObj) and map method to extract these data.

 - As soon as I was succesful getting the data, another problem was the empty objects that the API returns.
-At first, I did not notice it but after trying out different resorts my app would crash unexpectedly, beacuse I was trying to access an object property that doesn't exist.
+At first, I did not notice it but after trying out different resorts my app would crash unexpectedly, it was beacuse I was trying to access an object property that doesn't exist.

-- I fixed this by adding multiple conditions that checks if the object is not null, if its not null, then check if there are any keys inside the object, if there are then iterate and create a drop down and repeat this for all the forecast data.
+- I fixed this by adding multiple conditions that checks if the object is not null, if its not null, then check if there are any keys inside the object, if there are keys then iterate and create a drop down and repeat this for all the forecast data.

 ### Design

 - I wanted a clean design and beautiful interface.

-- This app is heavy on the images so the trade off is slow load times, I also, considered using gradients and reducing the quality images but then decided against it.
+- This app is heavy on the images so the trade off is slow load times, I considered using gradients and reducing the quality images but then decided against it.

-- At first I was hesitant to put a background color for the results page but, its difficult to read the results so I added a white background color.
+- At first I was hesitant to put a background color for the results page but, its difficult to read the results so I added a white background color and darken the texts.

 - I added subtle animations for down arrow and back to top arrow, which when clicked scrolls smoothly to the next page.